needletails/double-ratchet-kit/Sources/DoubleRatchetKit/Documentation.docc/APIReference.md

 **Important:** This method advances the ratchet state.
 Each call derives a new key and increments the message counter.
 Do not call this method multiple times for the same message.

-**Warning:** This method is available in `ExternalRatchetStateManager`, not `RatchetStateManager`.
+**Warning:** This method is available in `RatchetKeyStateManager`, not `DoubleRatchetStateManager`.
 It should **only be used when NOT encrypting/decrypting messages via `ratchetEncrypt`/`ratchetDecrypt`**.
 These methods (`deriveMessageKey`, `deriveReceivedMessageKey`, `getSentMessageNumber`, `getReceivedMessageNumber`, `setCipherText`, `getCipherText`) are designed for external key derivation workflows.
 Do not mix these methods with the standard encryption/decryption API, as this may cause state inconsistencies and security issues.

 **See Also:** `deriveReceivedMessageKey(sessionId:cipherText:)` for the receiving side equivalent.